Strategies to end school-related gender-based violence

-Knowing where and how a company is situated in value chains can help the trade union understand how to best negotiate for better pay or conditions of work and how best to direct its organising efforts to build power in value chains.
-Effective trade unions act at a local, sectoral and global level in their efforts to tackle inequality in value chains.
-Ideas and ways of thinking that help us renew our strategies for organising and bargaining are important, and value chain analysis offers just such an opportunity.
+Effective trade unions act at all levels in the efforts to tackle inequality in value chains.
+Knowing where and how a company is situated in value chains can help the trade union understand how to best negotiate for better pay or conditions of work, and how best to direct organising efforts to build power in value chains.
+Learn the four steps in value chain mapping

 What it takes to build diversity in trade unions and the workplace